MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

 1. Create a directory in which to test the sample Terraform code and make it the current directory.

-1. Create a file named `providers.tf` and insert the following code.
+1. Create a file named `providers.tf`.
+This defines the Azure-specific provider parameters for the Terraform backend.
+Insert the following code.

     ```terraform
     terraform {